Base

 Base classes used across the different LLM endpoint types offered by LLMeter

-You can also use these classes to implement your own custom Endpoint types.
+You can also use these classes to implement your own custom Endpoint integrations.

 Endpoint